BeyzaTurkk/Age-Of-Information/README.md

 This project explores Age of Information (AoI) minimization strategies using MATLAB.

-The work is based on a research problem proposed by Prof. Leonardo Badia, and includes both baseline implementations and advanced dynamic programming solutions.
+The work is based on a research problem , and includes both baseline implementations and advanced dynamic programming solutions.

 ## 📌 Contents